 Addiction recovery cannot begin without sobriety, as being sober is a fundamental part of addiction rehabilitation.
-A recovery program also requires the full focus and commitment of an individual and that isn’t possible if they either still have drugs and alcohol in their system or are dealing with the often debilitating symptoms of withdrawal.
+A recovery program also requires the full focus and commitment of an individual and that isn’t possible if they either still have drugs and alcohol in their system or are dealing with the often debilitating symptoms of of withdrawal.

 That’s why detox should always be the first step of any substance abuse treatment.
 Many addiction treatment programs will start with medical detox anyway as part of their treatment program.